 watch: string # Required for file.changed, task.pending (glob pattern)

-source_session: string | list # Required for agent.completed
+source_session: string | list # Required for agent.completed (display name or list of names)

 filter: object # Optional.
 Payload field conditions